According to a research report published by the research wing of McKinsey & Co, China has dethroned the US to become the world’s richest country.

 The national balance sheets of ten countries were analyzed in the world which collectively accounted for more than 60 percent of the world’s income.
 The countries in the report included are China, the US, Germany, France, the UK, Japan, Sweden, Mexico, Canada, and Australia.

-List of the World’s Richest Countries in terms of Net Worth as of 2022
+Richest Countries in the World in terms of Net Worth

 US net worth rose to almost $90 trillion in the same period.
 Of the world’s two biggest global economies US and China, 66% of the wealth is concentrated in the hands of 10 percent of the richest households.
 One of the interesting facts in the report says that around 68 percent of the global net worth is stored in real estate.